AbeerTannous/MyPortfolio/README.md

 # MyPortfolio

 ## purpose
- A websitethat show a Portfolio for work samples
+ A website that shows a Portfolio for work samples

 ## build with